 Andrew Gartman is one of Lerner & Rowe’s litigation attorneys, charged with taking cases to trial when the insurance companies refuse to settle.
 He represents civil asset forfeiture and personal injury cases.

 Mr. Gartman is an Arizona native who grew up on a ranch just north of Phoenix.
-In 2009, he graduated from Arizona State University (ASU), where he focused his studies on political philosophy, interpersonal communications and symbolic logic.
+In 2009, he graduated from Arizona State University (ASU).
+He focused his studies on political philosophy, interpersonal communications and symbolic logic.
 After graduating from ASU, Mr. Gartman spent a year exploring the backcountry of Colorado before returning to Arizona to attend law school.

-Mr. Gartman graduated from Phoenix School of Law in 2013, where he focused on becoming a trial lawyer while learning the ins and outs of Arizona’s forfeiture laws.
+Mr. Gartman graduated from Phoenix School of Law in 2013.
+There he focused on becoming a trial lawyer while learning the ins and outs of Arizona’s forfeiture laws.
 During his last year of law school, Mr. Gartman authored an article on the constitutionality of Arizona’s forfeiture statutes, which challenged the State’s ability to forfeit an individual’s property without providing adequate notice to the property owner.

 After law school, Mr. Gartman continued his pursuit to become a trial attorney.
-He began his legals career practicing complex civil rights litigation and almost exclusively handled §1983 cases, representing individuals against governmental entities, and participated in numerous jury trials before the Arizona Superior Courts and the U.S. District Court.
+He began his legals career practicing complex civil rights litigation.
+He almost exclusively handled §1983 cases, representing individuals against governmental entities, and participated in numerous jury trials before the Arizona Superior Courts and the U.S. District Court.

 In 2017, Mr. Gartman made the decision to join the litigation team at Lerner & Rowe, P.C., where he continues to represent personal injury victims and property owners in civil asset forfeiture cases.
 Mr. Gartman is among a few attorneys in Arizona who, not only understands Arizona’s forfeiture statutes, but who is also dedicated to helping individuals get their property back.
 He has successfully represented numerous forfeiture victims in almost every county in Arizona, and before the Arizona Court of Appeals.